utnet-org/utility-readonly/docs/practices/tracking_issues.md

 One can further use tracking issues to:

-- get a feeling for what's happening in `nearcore` by looking at the set of open tracking issues.
+- get a feeling for what's happening in `framework` by looking at the set of open tracking issues.
 - find larger efforts to contribute to as tracking issues usually contain up-for-grab to-do lists.